Display advertising has been around for over 20 years, but many advertisers are asking themselves if it’s still worth investing in.

 - What can you do for your customers?

-- If you provide services, how experienced are you in that market?
+- How experienced are you in that market?

 - Why should a customer ditch your competition and choose you instead?